Department: Physics and Astronomy

 Your final letter grade is assigned roughly as follows:

-I will not to grade any "harder" than the above.
-However, if the class mean drops below about 73, I will grade more leniently.
+I will not grade any "harder" than the above.
+However, if the class mean drops below about 73, I may grade more leniently.

 Attendance is important for doing well in this course.
 Absenteeism can directly lower your grade if you miss a quiz or in-class activity.
 Your attendance record can also help boost your grade if you fall on a grade boundary.
 Let me know in advance (e-mail is good) if you plan to miss for a valid reason (e.g. your team is on the road, you are sick, you have a family emergency).
 If you miss a quiz or exam because of an emergency, let me know as soon as possible, and provide proof of the emergency.
-"Proof" may be some contact information for the authority figures involved.
+"Proof" may consist of the name and phone number of some parent or authority figure who knows your situation.
 If you miss an in-class worksheet activity, you should get a copy of the worksheet but you won't receive credit for that work.

 Homework will consist mainly of reading the textbook and writing answers to review questions (and occasional problems) from the textbook.
 Math ability (or lack thereof) will not have a great influence on graded material, but you should try to improve your problem solving skills during this course.
 Homework will receive 50% credit if turned in late.
 If you foresee yourself missing a deadline because of an excusable absence, again, let me know ahead of time.
-Written assignments will be scored to varying degrees on completeness and correctness, but not every problem will be corrected.
+Homework will be scored on completeness and correctness, but not every problem will be checked.
 I encourage you to discuss homework with your classmates.
 Don't copy their work verbatim.